sinc-lab/emb2bind/README.md

 * Predict residue-level binding scores using a sliding-window approach.
 * Save the output files in the selected output directory (./results/ by default).

+In addition to individual `{protein_id}.caid` files, the predictor also writes `all_predictions.caid`, which contains the predictions for all proteins in the input FASTA file.

 ## Command-line arguments